Josep Dalmau, MD, PhD

 Junxian Zhang attended the University at Guangzhou Medical College in Guangzhou, China, where she studied Ophthalmology.
 She then worked in clinical ophthalmology at Jinan University in Guangzhou.
 Junxian came to the University of Pennsylvania in 2004 to work as a research specialist in the lab of Drs.
 Steven S. Scherer and Sabrina Yum.
 She also spent ten months at the Children’s Hospital of Philadelphia as a research technician in the Department of Neurology.
 Now, at the Center for Autoimmune Neurology, Junxian performs tests to detect many different kinds of autoantibodies in patient samples.

-Elisabeth joined the Center for Autoimmune Neurology as a research specialist in November, 2014.
-She assists with the upkeep of the Neurological Disorders Tissue Bank by enrolling new patients in the protocol, processing incoming patient samples, and maintaining a database of patient information and results from lab testing.
-She also assists in the lab by performing tests to detect autoantibodies in patient samples, particularly neurofascin antibodies in patients with neuropathy.
-Elisabeth grew up in New Jersey.
-She completed her undergraduate degree at Lafayette College, in Easton, PA, where she majored in Biological Sciences and English.
+Julia completed her undergraduate degree at the University of Rochester, in Rochester NY, where she majored in Molecular Genetics.
+She joined the Center for Autoimmune Neurology as a research specialist in November 2017.
+Julia assists with performing tests to detect autoantibodies in patient samples.
+She also assists with the upkeep of the Neurological Disorders Tissue Bank by enrolling new patients in the protocol, processing incoming patient samples, and maintaining a database of patient information and results from lab testing.
+Her focus is expanding research in the area of Hashimoto's Encephalitis.

 Myrna R. Rosenfeld, MD, PhD